DavidMorano/rightcore/fixmakebrace/README.txt

 FIXMAKEBRACE

-This program fixes up variable referneces that are made with braces instead of the correct parenthesis.
+This program fixes up variable references that are made with braces instead of the correct parenthesis.

 Synopsis: